 Attend New Faculty Orientation and Review Resources

-an overview of topics regarding best practices in teaching, getting started for the semester, overview of the part-time faculty union, benefits, general pay, student services and important academic information.
-Returning faculty are also welcome to
+It provides an overview of topics regarding best practices in teaching, getting started for the semester, overview of the part-time faculty union, benefits, general pay, student services and important academic information.
+Returning faculty are also

 Access Your Email

 All faculty, staff, and students have an @newschool.edu email address.
 You can access your email by logging into my.newschool.edu.
 As faculty, you are expected to check this email account regularly

 as it is used as the primary means of communication from your program, the dean’s office, and the university as a whole.
 All official correspondence (including communication with students) must be done through your New School email address.